 More news about the proposed transfer of air freight services from New York's JFK to Newburgh which we wrote about earlier here.
-According to this story from midhudsonnews.com proposals are moving forward to transform the airport into a cargo drop hub for trucks allowing transfer onward to JFK or Newark.
+Proposals are moving forward to transform the airport into a cargo drop hub for trucks allowing transfer onward to JFK or Newark.
 In news that perhaps suggests the JFK switch is likely it'll be interesting to keep a close eye on this.

 Etihad expand their air cargo services further with the addition of a new Boeing 747 freighter to regular service.
-The air freight division of Etihad is operated by Atlas Air Inc. on behalf of the airline and the new plane takes the air cargo fleet up to ten aircraft in total, learn more at thisdaylive.com
+The air freight division of Etihad is operated by Atlas Air Inc. on behalf of the airline and the new plane takes the air cargo fleet up to ten aircraft in total.

 Indianapolis (IND) is already the nations 8th largest cargo facility in no small part due to the Fedex facilities at the airport but the addition of four new daily services from the center of Indiana in February will further expand capacity for air freight.
 Allegiant Air will begin operations to Las Vegas and three cities in Florida in February, for full details check the story on IndianaBusiness.com